jackkershaw/vital-signs/README.md

 - Added a custom 404 page to the site, using a page titled 404 in the NextJS pages router.

-- Added a read more button at bottom right which links to the news page.
+- Added a read more button to the bottom of the home page which links to the news page.

 # Running on your machine